 Eighth, motherhood.
 I have raised a beautiful, independent young woman over the last twenty-plus years.
 I was a single mom for the majority of that time with chosen family members as a support system.
 The struggles and adventure of this part of my life continues to influence all aspects of who I am.

 I would like to also share some of my preferred self-care activities.
-In my off-time, I love to pet and play with my five dogs, listen to instrumental music, complete a yoga sequence, color, any type of crafting or art (right now it is crocheting!), going to a live theater performance, gardening, antique browsing, cooking/creating recipes, reading, volunteering, binge watching British tv, watching and discussing Star Trek and playing Animal Crossing.
+In my off-time, I love to pet and play with my three dogs - twin Beagles and a lovely huggable Pittie, all in their older years.
+I like to listen to instrumental music, complete a yoga sequence, color, any type of crafting or art (right now it is crocheting and puzzles!), going to a live theater performance, gardening, antique browsing, cooking/creating recipes, reading, volunteering, binge watching British tv, watching and discussing Star Trek and playing Animal Crossing.
 These are not all my self-care indulgences but it gives you an idea of my creative, empathic, fun self.

 In addition to my counseling degree, I had a previous career in the art industry and have a degree in art.
 In some sessions, art-related or creative interventions may be included in the therapy process.
 I believe art can be a wonderful way to communicate and express feelings and therefore include it where applicable.

 With all of that said, you might be asking yourself, am I a good fit for someone who is so eclectic?
 Sure!